Ika Yuliana Rochmawati

 Ika Yuliana Rochmawati (born 2 July 1989) is an Indonesian archer.
 She competed in the individual recurve event at the 2008, 2012 and 2016 Olympics with the best result of ninth place in 2012.

+Career

 At the 2008 Summer Olympics in Beijing Rochmawati finished her ranking round with a total of 621 points.
 This gave her the 41st seed for the final competition bracket in which she faced Jennifer Nichols in the first round.
 Rochmawati was eliminated with a 114–101 score.

 At the 2012 Olympic Games, Rochmawati finished her ranking round as the 76th seed.
 She subsequently beat 3rd seed Fang Yuting (China) (6-4) in the 1/32 elimination round and 37th seed Amy Oliver (Great Britain) 7–1 in the 1/16 elimination round.
 She qualified for the Round of 16 on 1 August 2012, where she lost to Russia's Ksenia Perova.
 At the 2016 Olympics she was eliminated in the first round.